ckatyal17/aws_qs_ldaps_managedAD/README.md

 ### Prerequisites:
 - Existing AWS Managed Microsoft AD directory or create a new <a href="https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_getting_started_create_directory.html">AWS Managed Microsoft AD directory</a>.
 - Configure outbound rule (egress) on the AWS Managed Microsoft AD domain security group to allow all outbound communication.
 Refer to the <a href="https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_tutorial_setup_trust_prepare_mad.html#tutorial_setup_trust_open_vpc">AWS Docs</a> on how to find and modify outbound rules on AWS Managed Microsoft AD domain security group.

+### How to use "AWS_QS_LDAPS_managedAD" CloudFormation template:
+- Download the CloudFormation template (src/CFN/AWS-QS-LDAPS-managedAD-templ.yml) file to your local computer.
+- Log in to the <a href="https://console.aws.amazon.com/cloudformation">AWS Management Console</a> and select CloudFormation in the Services menu.
+- <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-template.html">Create a new stack</a> by uploading the CloudFormation (AWS-QS-LDAPS-managedAD-templ.yml).
+- Specify the required <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-parameters.html">stack parameters</a> and launch the stack.

+Please note: It takes about 40 minutes for this cloudformation template to deploy the required resources.
+Also, there is no charge for using AWS CloudFormation however, you will be charged for the resources created by AWS CloudFormation template.